uriegel/commander/README.md

 ```

 TODO
-* copy: then compare direct files with target items
+* copy: CopyConflicts: Filename over subpath
-* copy: get conflicts in sub folders
+* copy: then copy with overwrite yes or no
-* copy: then copy
+* copy: test with > 1k files in sub dir
 * copy: Linux progress as pie and dialog
 * copy: cancel copy, prevent from close